-The layers of the skin that constitutes the cutaneous membrane are the epidermis, which is the outer layer composed of the epithelial tissues, and the dermis, which is the inner layer composed of two types of connective tissues.

-One of the primary roles of this membrane is to help protect the rest of the body's tissues and organs from physical damage such as abrasions, chemicals and harsh temperature changes.
+The layers of the skin that constitute the cutaneous membrane are the epidermis, which is the outer layer composed of the epithelial tissues, and the dermis, which is the inner layer composed of the connective tissues.
+One of the primary roles of this membrane is to help protect the rest of the body's tissues and organs from physical damage such as abrasions.